Shell profit doubles to record as war drives up energy costs

 Global Witness filed a complaint Wednesday with U.S. regulators accusing the company of greenwashing.
 The group asked the Securities and Exchange Commission to investigate whether Shell broke securities laws and misled investors about the extent of its renewable energy investments.

-Global Witness says its analysis shows that 1.5% of the company’s capital spending went to wind and solar power generation, compared with the 12% that Shell claimed in its 2021 annual report.
+Global Witness says its analysis shows that 1.5% of Shell’s capital spending went to wind and solar power generation, compared with the 12% that the company claimed in its 2021 annual report.

+Greenpeace activists have occupied a vessel in the North Sea transporting a Shell oil production platform to protest the environmental damage by fossil fuel companies.
+Four activists raised a banner that said “Stop Drilling, Start Paying,” according to photos posted online by Greenpeace this week.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.